wazo-platform/wazo-platform.org/content/uc-doc/administration/provisioning/http-auth-strategy.md

 Wazo will detect devices and set them in autoprov mode according to some criteria (ex: phone vendors, MAC address, etc..).
 As mentioned in the [security](/uc-doc/administration/provisioning/adv_configuration#provd-security) section, guessing this information could be relatively easy.
-It's why auto-provisioning wihtout authentication strategy should only be used locally and not on the Internet.
+It's why auto-provisioning without authentication strategy should only be used locally and not on the Internet.

 ## Provisioning Key by Tenant {#provisioning-key-by-tenant}